zxh136978/bash-jobs/README.md

 # bash-jobs
 bash script for jobs

-Batch run the mcsqs task and convert the results to .cif files.
+job.sh: Batch run the mcsqs task cif.sh: convert the results to .cif files.